About Illinois River open Tent or Van

 PETS Please leave pets at home.
 If you must bring your pet, please message us before hand.

 GRATITUDE We feel honored to be stewards of this land.
 One of our main visions for this land is to protect its cultural and environmental heritage.
 We are excited to share about the native food forest we will be cultivating for the local community and beyond.
 We will also be placing the land into a conservation trust so no logging or future development can occur.
 For the many years to come, we will explore the ways can live in harmony with the natural world for the greater good of people and the plants and animals we depend on.
-We welcome you to Cedar Song!
+We welcome you to Cedar Bloom!

 - Listing type: Private